masc-ucsc/docs/docs/pyrope/05b-statements.md

 Each `tick` iteration is **one cycle**.
 You declare the design under test (DUT) once as an *instance* before the loop and interact with it by field access:
 `acc.x = v` drives input `x` (pre-edge), `acc.y` reads an output or an internal register (`acc.total`).
+Each such access is sugar for an anonymous [`sigref`/`regref`](#test-only-statements) whose binding is hoisted out of the loop, so it costs nothing per iteration.
 The clock edge is the explicit **`step`** in the body — statements above it drive this cycle's inputs, statements below sample the results — and there is exactly one `step` per iteration.
+Read the DUT *below* the `step`: a read placed above it observes what the previous `step` settled, not the inputs driven by the statements just above it, so for an output that depends combinationally on those inputs the two placements differ by a cycle.
 The current cycle index is the first-class value `clock` (0-based), usable in `puts`, `assert`, and to gate inputs such as reset (`acc.reset = clock < 2`; reset is just an input):